-A district may not enter into a contract that requires an action or vote of the board before the contract may be signed, or has a value of at least $1 million, with a business entity unless the business entity submits a disclosure of interested parties to the district at the time the business entity submits the signed contract to the district.
-Gov't Code 2252.908
+A district may not enter into a contract described below with a business entity unless the business entity submits a disclosure of interested parties to the district at the time the business entity submits the signed contract to the district.

 A contract does not require an action or vote by the board if the board has legal authority to delegate to its staff the authority to execute the contract, the board has delegated this authority, and the board does not participate in the selection of the business entity with which the contract is entered into.
 1 TAC 46.1(c)

 The disclosure requirement does not apply to a contract with:

 - A publicly traded business entity, including a wholly owned subsidiary of the entity;

 - An electric utility, as defined by Utilities Code 31.002; or

 - A gas utility, as defined by Utilities Code 121.001.